5-Day Oahu Itinerary with Kids: The Perfect Family Vacation Plan

 A day-by-day guide to spending five unforgettable days on Oahu with your family, from Waikiki sunsets and Diamond Head hikes to North Shore shrimp trucks and Pearl Harbor.
 Written by a Hawaii mom who has done it all with kids in tow.

 Five days on Oahu with kids is the sweet spot.
-It is long enough to soak in the island without burning out your little ones, and short enough that every single day feels intentional.
-I have done this trip more times than I can count -- first as a wide-eyed visitor, then as a resident, and now as a mom who knows exactly which beaches have the calmest water, which hikes will not end in a toddler meltdown, and which restaurants will actually welcome your crew with a high chair and a smile.
+Long enough to settle in and feel the island.
+Short enough that every day feels intentional.
+I have done this trip a lot of ways - first as a wide-eyed visitor, then as a resident, now as a mom who knows exactly which beaches have the calmest water, which hikes will not end in a toddler meltdown, and which restaurants will hand your crew a high chair without rolling their eyes.

-This itinerary is the one I hand to every friend who texts me asking what to do with five days on Oahu.
-It balances adventure with rest, culture with play, and bucket-list landmarks with the quieter moments that end up being your favorite memories.
-Let me walk you through it day by day.
+This is the itinerary I send to every friend who texts me asking what to do with five days on Oahu.
+It balances adventure with rest, culture with play, bucket-list landmarks with quieter moments that end up being the favorites.
+Day by day.

 Before You Go: Packing Essentials for Oahu with Kids

 Hawaii sun is no joke, especially for little ones.
-Before I get into the itinerary, let me share the items I never leave home without.
-Reef-safe sunscreen is not optional here -- it is the law and it is the right thing to do.
-I always pack Thinkbaby Safe Sunscreen SPF 50+, which is mineral-based, reef-safe, and does not sting when kids inevitably rub their eyes.
-Apply it before you leave the hotel and reapply every two hours, especially after water time.
+Reef-safe sunscreen is not optional here - it is the law and the right thing to do.
+I always pack Thinkbaby Safe Sunscreen SPF 50+, mineral-based, reef-safe, doesn't sting when kids inevitably rub their eyes.
+Apply before you leave and reapply every two hours, especially after water.
+And yes, they actually do enforcement spot-checks at certain beach access points.
+The fine is real.

 Footwear matters more than you think.
-Between rocky tide pools, hot pavement, and sandy trails, you need something that can handle it all.
-KEEN Kids Newport H2 Water Sandals are the gold standard in our family.
-They protect toes on rocky shorelines, dry fast after the beach, and have enough tread for light hiking.
-My kids live in these for the entire trip.
+Between rocky tide pools, hot pavement, and sandy trails, you need something that handles all of it.
+KEEN Kids Newport H2 Water Sandals are the standard in our house.
+They protect toes on rocky shoreline, dry fast after the beach, have enough tread for light hiking.
+The boys live in these the whole trip.

-A good Sunday Afternoons Kids Play Hat with UPF 50+ is essential.
-The sun at this latitude is intense, and a hat with a chin strap means it actually stays on your child's head when the trade winds pick up.
-Pair that with a kids rashguard swim shirt with UPF 50+ and you have cut your sunscreen application area in half -- which, if you have ever tried to sunscreen a squirming toddler, is a gift.
+A good UPF 50+ play hat with a chin strap means it stays on your kid's head when the trades pick up.
+Pair with a UPF 50+ rashguard and you've cut your sunscreen-application surface in half - if you've ever sunscreened a squirming toddler, you know that's a gift.

-Two more essentials: a waterproof phone pouch so you can take photos at Hanauma Bay and the beach without worrying about your phone, and a CamelBak Eddy+ Kids Water Bottle for each child.
-Staying hydrated in the tropical heat is critical, and having a dedicated bottle means you will not be buying overpriced water at every stop.
+Two more essentials: a waterproof phone pouch for Hanauma Bay and the beach, and a CamelBak Eddy+ Kids Water Bottle per kid.
+Hydration in tropical heat is critical and a dedicated bottle means you're not buying $5 water at every stop.

 Day 1: Arrive, Settle In, and Soak Up Waikiki